dustinpfister/blog_posts/_posts/canvas.md

 tags: [canvas]
 layout: post
 id: 685
-updated: 2020-07-23 09:47:31
+updated: 2020-07-23 09:49:52
-version: 1.20
+version: 1.21
 ---

 In client side javaScript there is the [canvas element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/canvas) that is one of the coolest, if not the coolest elements to with with.
 The reason why is because it can be used to create graphics and animations using javaScript code.
 So it goes without saying that this [canvas element is worth doing a great deal of research](https://en.wikipedia.org/wiki/Canvas_element) on beyond this post if you have not done all ready.
+If you have a solid grasp on the element all ready then you might want to do more research now and then how other developers work with the element by looking at there own collection of [canvas examples](/2020/03/23/canvas-example/) to gain a better sense of how to work on all kinds of different projects that make use of canvas elements.

 There is a whole bunch of methods for drawing to a canvas element when it comes to drawing lines and shapes, as well as rendering an image to the canvas, and even working with raw image data.

 I have wrote a lot of posts on the canvas element then, from getting started posts, to posts on various properties and methods in the 2d drawing context API, to full canvas examples of games, animations, and so forth.
 So it was only a matter of time until I made a main blog post of sorts that will act as a center point for all things canvas related on this github pages site of mine here.